Sessions of Parliament

 Recent Reforms

-Budget Presentation Advanced (2017) The Government advanced the Union Budget presentation from February 28 to February 1 to enable completion of budget process and passage of Appropriation Bill before the start of the new financial year (April 1).
-This allows the government to begin spending from April 1 instead of waiting until June.
+Budget Presentation Advanced (2017) The Government advanced the Union Budget presentation from end-February (Feb 28) to February 1 beginning with the Union Budget 2017-18 (presented on 1 February 2017 by FM Arun Jaitley — note: the 2017 Budget was actually presented on 2 Feb 2017 as 1 Feb fell on Wednesday during a State election period; subsequent Budgets have been on Feb 1).
+The advance allows completion of the budget process and passage of Appropriation Bill before the start of the new financial year (1 April) — enabling the government to begin spending from 1 April instead of waiting until June.

 Parliamentary Budget Office (PBO) The idea of a Parliamentary Budget Office (on lines of the US Congressional Budget Office) has been proposed to provide Parliament with independent economic and fiscal analysis to improve budget scrutiny.